benbalter/benbalter.github.com/_posts/2023-01-06-transition-and-leave-document.md

 description:
 ---

 I recently came back from an extended leave to find several of my colleagues asking to copy my "leave doc" for their own planned leave.
 Having transitioned roles within GitHub now a number of times over the years, I'm no stranger to temporarily or permanently handing off work, and have evolved a preferred format I use to ensure business continuity during the transition.
+I'm sharing it here in case it's helpful for planning your own leave.

 ## Sections to include